sfletche/crossword-builder/README.md

 ## Next Steps
 * Persisting / Saving crosswords
+  * button for persisting
+  * list of saved puzzles / click to open
 * UI for loading persisted crosswords
 * Enable clue creation
 * Sass
+* Option for completing the puzzle

 ## Credits